Grey Newell - ML Infrastructure Engineer

 ML Infrastructure Engineer

 Building evaluation, inference, and observability systems for AI.
 Creator of the MIST stack.
-Founding Engineer at Supermodel.
+CTO at Supermodel.
 MS CS (ML) at Georgia Tech.
 Ex-AWS.

 Latest from the blog